Evasion Attacks on AI Systems

 White-Box Attacks

-Attacker has full knowledge of the model architecture and parameters
+Attacker has full knowledge of the model architecture, parameters, and training data, enabling precise gradient-based attacks.

 Black-Box Attacks

-Attacker only has query access to the model
+Attacker only has query access to the model, requiring more sophisticated techniques that don't rely on gradients.